Joymutheu-dev/Futarchy-Miniapp/README.md

 # Futarchy-Miniapp
 A Farcaster Mini App that uses futarchy-based prediction markets to boost follower growth.
-Users predict follower counts for casts and share engaging predictions to increase visibility on Farcaster.
+Users predict follower counts for accounts and share engaging predictions to increase visibility on Farcaster.

 ## Features

-- Predict follower growth for casts using a Farcaster Frame.
+- Predict follower growth for accounts using a Farcaster Frame.
-- Stake tokens on predictions via a smart contract (deployed on Base or Ethereum testnet).
+- Stake tokens on predictions via a smart contract on base
 - Generate dynamic shareable images for viral casts.
 - Engage users with gamified prediction markets to drive follower growth.